This video captures the ‘catastrophic impact’ that kicked off the fierce ‘Black Hawk Down’ mission 28 years ago

 “It took a direct hit to the tail boom and started a slow rotation,” Delta Force operator Norm Hooten told CBS News in his first public comments on the incident.
 “It was a catastrophic impact.
 That’s the only way I can describe it.”

 While Delta Force snipers Staff Sgt.
 Daniel Busch and Sgt.
 Jim Smith defended the downed helo, a combat search and rescue team fast-roped from a second Black Hawk (Super 68) to secure two wounded survivors and await retrieval at a nearby collection point.

 But during the rescue, a third Black Hawk (Super 64) piloted by CW3 Michael Durant was downed by another RPG; the initial Delta and Ranger assault team and ground convoy, which had been waiting amid heavy fire for 20 minutes to receive new orders, traveled to the first crash site.

 Meanwhile, a fourth Black Hawk (Super 62) inserted another pair of Delta snipers, Master Sgt.
 Gary Gordon and Sfc.
 Randy Shughart, at the second crash site to protect the Durant before the helo was struck by yet another RPG.
 Both were killed and posthumously awarded the first Medals of Honor since the Vietnam War.

-The mission was supposed to take half and hour.
-When the U.S. forces finally returned to their staging point at a nearby United Nations base, 19 U.S. service members killed and another 73 wounded.
+The mission was supposed to take half an hour.
+When the U.S. forces finally returned to their staging point at a nearby United Nations base, 19 U.S. service members had been killed and another 73 wounded.